Identification of an X-ray Pulsar in the BeXRB system IGR J18219$-$1347: Results

 \subsubsection{Time-resolved spectroscopy}

 In this section, we investigate whether spectral variability can explain the flux variability observed with \textit{NuSTAR} on a scale of a few thousand seconds (Figure \ref{fig: nustar3-79kev}).
-We split the \textit{NuSTAR} lightcurve (FPMA and FPMB) into two groups: segments of the lightcurve which are either increasing or decreasing in count rate.
-We used \texttt{XSELECT} to define Good Time Intervals (GTIs) and to extract the spectra, which were then binned to a minimum of 25 counts per bin; we used chi-squared , $\chi^2$, statistics within \texttt{XSPEC} for the model fitting.
+We split the \textit{NuSTAR} lightcurve (FPMA and FPMB) into two groups: intervals of the lightcurve which are either increasing or decreasing in count rate.
+These intervals were selected based on the $3-79$ keV lightcurve displayed in Figure \ref{fig: nustar3-79kev}.
+In the event that the lightcurve obtained over an individual \textit{NuSTAR} orbit displays variability (i.e, a switch from increasing to decreasing, or vice versa), the increasing and decreasing intervals were chosen to reflect this variability such that only increasing portions of the lightcurve are included in the increasing spectral analysis.
+We note that some small portions of the lightcurve are not strictly increasing or decreasing, and, therefore, these portions were ignored in our analysis.
+We used \texttt{XSELECT} to define Good Time Intervals (GTIs) and to extract the spectra, which were then binned to a minimum of 25 counts per bin; we used the Cash statistic within \texttt{XSPEC} for the model fitting.
 We modeled the spectra with the phenomenological absorbed cutoff power-law as outlined in \S \ref{sec: avgspec}.
 We chose to apply this model, as opposed to \texttt{CompTT}, due to its smaller number of fit parameters.

 We find that the increasing and decreasing states can be described by the same spectrum (absorbed cutoff power-law), within $1\sigma$ errors.
-In order to more precisely determine the normalization and photon index, we linked the Hydrogen column density and cutoff energy within \texttt{XSPEC}, requiring those parameters to be identical for both the pulse-on and pulse-off spectra.
+In order to more precisely determine the normalization and photon index, we linked the Hydrogen column density and cutoff energy within \texttt{XSPEC}, requiring those parameters to be identical for both spectra.
 The results of these analyses are presented in Table \ref{tab: spectral_table}.
 We conclude that spectral variability cannot explain the observed flux modulation.